 Walking from Byodoin Temple to Uji Station

 The temple’s exit is in a different location from the entrance.
 Our walk back to Uji Station took us past houses.
 It was interesting to see all the different homes and I forgot about the tea stores.
 I went to Uji and didn’t buy any Uji green tea.
 When I realised I had forgotten I was so disappointed.
-Uji day trip
+So, visit the stores on your way to the temple.

 Other things to see and do in Uji

 Unfortunately due to the rain, we didn’t get to see many of Uji’s attractions.
-Here are some other places you could visit on a Uji day trip.
+Here are some other places you could visit on a day trip to Uji.

 Mimurotoji Temple